core-wg/attacks-on-coap/draft-ietf-core-attacks-on-coap.md

 --- abstract

-Being able to securely read information from sensors, to securely control actuators, and to not enable distributed denial-of-service attacks are essential in a world of connected and networking things interacting with the physical world.
-Using a security protocol such as DTLS, TLS, or OSCORE to protect CoAP is a requirement for secure operation and protects against many attacks.
-This document summarizes a number of known attacks on CoAP deployments and show that just using CoAP with a security protocol like DTLS, TLS, or OSCORE is not always enough for secure operation.
-Several of the discussed attacks can be mitigated with a security protocol such as DTLS, TLS, or OSCORE providing confidentiality and integrity combined with the solutions in RFC 9175.
+Being able to securely retrieve information from sensors and control actuators while providing guards against distributed denial-of-service (DDoS) attacks are key requirements for CoAP deployments.
+To that aim, a security protocol (e.g., DTLS, TLS, or OSCORE) can be enabled to ensure secure CoAP operation, including protection against many attacks.
+This document identifies a set of known CoAP attacks and shows that simply using CoAP with a security protocol is not always enough for secure operation.
+Several of the identified attacks can be mitigated with a security protocol providing confidentiality and integrity combined with the solutions specified in RFC 9175.

 --- middle